These Numbers Show Favorable Signs for CoStar Group Inc. (CSGP)

 Sponsored

-The stock witnessed a -1.54% loss in the last 1 month and extending the period to 3 months gives it a 10.86%, and is 1.28% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.73% over the week and 2.33% over the month.
+The stock witnessed a -5.44% loss in the last 1 month and extending the period to 3 months gives it a 8.20%, and is -3.37% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.01% over the week and 2.50% over the month.

 CoStar Group Inc. (CSGP) Analyst Forecasts